Noseeums

 Alex had looked at the route and found a longer but safer alternative.
 Thankfully.
 Our first turn was at Mile 25 near South Newport.
 We first passed The World’s Smallest Church* and then I asked the group to stop.
 We did and offered up The World’s Biggest Prayer for Meg Shipman’s friend, Kristen.

-Once we were off US 17 we could ride more freely.
-Out in the country I was shocked to see a runner approaching us.
+Once we were off US 17, we could ride more freely.
+Out in the country, I was shocked to see a runner approaching us.
 It was that remote.
 But I reached for a Key to Keys card and rode over to his side of the road.
-I held the card for him to reach and made a perfect hand off.
-This was that start of something big.
+I held the card for him to reach and made a perfect handoff.
+This was the start of something big.

 Almost Equidistant between Key West and Upyours WV